coracle-social/coracle/ROADMAP.md

 # More

+- [ ] Cache follower numbers to avoid re-fetching so much
 - [ ] Allow the user to disable likes/zaps
+- [ ] NIP for group membership
 - [ ] Polls
   - Find the best implementation https://github.com/nostr-protocol/nips/search?q=poll&type=issues
   - Comment on all three nip drafts which one I implemented